day8/re-frame/docs/Interceptors.md

 ## Wait, I know That Pattern!

-Interceptors implement middleware.
-But differently.
+Interceptors implement `middleware`, but differently.

-Traditional middleware - often seen in web servers - creates a data processing pipeline (to process arriving HTTP requests) via the nested composition of higher order functions.
+Traditional `middleware` - often seen in web servers - creates a data processing pipeline (to process arriving HTTP requests) via the nested composition of higher order functions.
 The result is a "stack" of functions.
 Data representing a request flows through this pipeline, first forwards from one end to the other, and then backwards (as the response).

-Interceptors achieve the same outcome by assembling functions, as data, in a collection (a chain, rather than a stack).
-Data can then be iteratively pipelined, first forwards through the functions in the chain, and then backwards along the same chain.
+Interceptors achieve the same outcome by assembling functions, as data, in a collection - a chain of interceptors, rather than a stack of middleware.
+Data can then be iteratively
+pipelined, first forwards through the functions in the chain, and then backwards along the same chain.